 "When you grow up being bullied and feeling like an outcast—we both experienced this—it makes it easier to feel like you 'fit in' if you're using with other people."

-Reflecting on his childhood days, Hunter said being overweight, he used to feel different from his peers; smoking week and drinking became his social lubricants.
+Reflecting on his childhood days, Hunter said being overweight, he used to feel different from his peers; smoking weed and drinking became his social lubricants.
 However, doing drugs from an early age landed Hunter in one of his biggest traumas: going to jail at 12.

 "Going to jail at such a young age made me feel like even more of an outcast.
 Growing up in a small town it's very uncommon to go to jail at that age," Hunter said.
 "It introduced me to people who felt the same way as me, and were interested in drugs just as much as I was."